Long Live The Black Parade: Main shows

+Prequel shows

+In addition to the main shows, certain shows of the tour acted as a prequel to the main story, starting with the 2026 Latin American leg, where "Mr. Blue Sky" (1977) by the Electric Light Orchestra was used as an intro instead.
+These shows follow the Black Parade being held in the M.O.A.T., a prison-like government entity, where they are "reconditioned" to perform for the Grand Immortal Dictator.
+During these shows, the Black Parade outfits were closer to their ones from the original 2007 tour, rather than the redesigned ones.
+The same characters were present, but had altered designs and behavior.
+For example, the Clerk—who is originally depicted as an antagonist during the previous leg—was instead an institutionalized patient.
+Shows also ended with Gerard Way's character murdering the Clerk during "Blood", rather than vice-versa.

+Other alterations included additional propaganda speeches before songs, the lack of mock executions, and updated visuals during "Teenagers" that depicted the set of a children's program rather than a game show.
+The second set of songs also takes place on the main stage rather than a separate B-stage.
+The leg being a prequel was revealed during its final night in Mexico City, where Gerard Way was handed his updated jacket from the 2025 leg.

-Ticket sales and commercial performance
+Ticket sales

 Tickets for the initial ten North American dates went on sale on November 15, 2024.
 Within a few hours, all tickets to each show had sold out, with 365,000 tickets sold in total.
 The prices of tickets sold for the concerts were noted by fans online as being exceptionally high, with some seats having starting prices of over US$700.
 It was widely speculated that the band had opted into Ticketmaster's dynamic pricing feature, which scales the prices of tickets based on their demand.
 Prices were further accelerated by bot accounts, which were used to automatically purchase tickets and resell them at artificially inflated prices.
 Some fans criticized the band directly for their handling of ticket sales and alleged use of dynamic pricing, while others debated whether the band willingly opted into the practice, if they were forced into it by Ticketmaster, or if the practice was in use at all.
 Tickets for the Mexico City dates went on sale on May 24, 2025, while London's went on sale on August 15.